HenrikDA/blynk-server/README.md

 You can run as many clients as you want.

-Clients with the same credentials and Auth Token are grouped in one Session and can send messages to each other.
+Clients with the same credentials and Auth Token are grouped into one Session and can send messages to each other.
-All client commands are human-friendly, so you don't have to remember the codes.
+All client’s commands are human-friendly, so you don't have to remember the codes.

-Before sending to hardware some read/write commands, application must first send init command.
+Before sending to hardware any read/write commands, application must first send “init” command.
 Init command is 'hardware' command that sets all pin modes.
 Example of init command:

     	hardware pm 1 in 13 out 9 out 8 in

+// TODO: take description about pin modes from Blynk Arduino library readme

-In above example you set pin 1 and pin 8 to 'in' PIN_MODE.
+In the example above, you set pin 1 and pin 8 to 'input’ PIN_MODE.
 This means this pins will read values from hardware (graph, display, etc).
-In opposite pins 13 and 9 has 'out' PIN_MODE.
-This means this pins will we writable (button, slider).
+Pins 13 and 9 have 'output’ PIN_MODE.
+This means that these pins will we writable (button, slider).

 Hardware commands: